18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer-bilingual.md

   - Training and development
   - Direct Deposit of salary check to financial organization required.

-## Qualifications (in addition to the languages skills requirement listed above)
+## Qualifications (in addition to the language skills requirement listed above)

 Provide as much detail as possible on your resume so that we can evaluate your previous experience.
 Follow our [guidance on creating a federal style resume.](https://join.tts.gsa.gov/resume/)